slamora/brackets-wiki/Extension-Manager-Workflows.md

 The next day, John sits back down at his computer and brings Brackets to the front.
 He sees that there's a little "1" badge on the Extension Manager icon.
-He clicks on the Extension Manager, and a notification at the top informs him that an update is available to the CoffeeScript Formatting extension--maybe the developer already fixed his bug!
+He clicks on the Extension Manager, and a notification at the top informs him that an update is available to the CoffeeScript Formatting extension&mdash;maybe the developer already fixed his bug!
 He clicks on the "Update" link in the notification, and the update is downloaded and installed.
 Brackets prompts him if he wants to re-enable the extension now that it's been updated, and he